A.J. Green Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 - Note: Green's stats vs. Cowboys date back to 2016.

-- The Cowboys are giving up 258.1 passing yards per game this year, the NFL's 23rd-ranked pass defense.
+- The Cowboys are allowing 258.1 passing yards per game this year, the NFL's 23rd-ranked pass defense.

-- The Cowboys' defense is sixth in the NFL, allowing 1.3 passing touchdowns per game.
+- With 20 passing TDs allowed this season, the Cowboys defense is ranked sixth in the league.

 Recent Performances

-- In last week's outing against the Colts, Green was targeted three times, picking up 33 yards on one reception (averaging 33 yards per catch).
+- In last week's game against the Colts, Green was targeted three times and racked up one catch for 33 yards (33 yards per reception).

 Green's Arizona Teammates